GoMyCode-nextGen/javascript-functions/Readme.md

 addFourNums(1, 1, 1, 1); // -> 4
 addFourNums(1, 2, 3, 4); // -> 10
 ```
-Write a function called perimeterRect that takes a numerical width and length as parameters and returns the perimeter of the rectangle.
+5.Write a function called perimeterRect that takes a numerical width and length as parameters and returns the perimeter of the rectangle.

 ```js
 function perimeterRect(width, length) {